apache/trafficcontrol/docs/source/api/v3/steering_id_targets.rst

 :target:            A string that is the :ref:`ds-xmlid` of this target :term:`Delivery Service`
 :targetId:          An integral, unique identifier for this target :term:`Delivery Service`
 :type:              The steering type of this target :term:`Delivery Service`.
 This should be one of ``STEERING_WEIGHT``, ``STEERING_ORDER``, ``STEERING_GEO_ORDER`` or ``STEERING_GEO_WEIGHT``
-:typeId:            An integral, unique identifier for the :ref:`routing type <ds-types>` of this target :term:`Delivery Service`
+:typeId:            An integral, unique identifier for the :ref:`steering type <ds-steering>` of this target :term:`Delivery Service`
 :value:             The 'weight', 'order', 'geo_order' or 'geo_weight' attributed to this steering target as an integer

 .. code-block:: http